Microsoft PowerToys: Utilities to customize Windows

 PowerToys release notes

-PowerToys is a rapid-incubation, open source team aimed at providing power users with ways to squeeze more efficiency out of the Windows shell and customize it for individual workflows.
+PowerToys is a rapid-incubation, open source team aimed at providing power users ways to squeeze more efficiency out of the Windows shell and customize it for individual workflows.
 Work priorities will consistently be examined, reassessed, and adjusted with the aim of improving our users productivity.